Principal component analysis: Qualitative variables

-These results are what is called introducing a qualitative variable as supplementary element.
-This procedure is detailed in and Husson, Lê, & Pagès (2009) and Pagès (2013).

-Few software offer this option in an "automatic" way.
-This is the case of SPAD that historically, following the work of Ludovic Lebart, was the first to propose this option, and the R package FactoMineR.
+In exploratory data analysis, qualitative (categorical) variables not used to construct the model can be projected onto the principal component axes as supplementary elements.
+The use of supplementary qualitative variables was a defining feature of the French school of data analysis developed in the 1960s and 70s.
+Based upon the work of Ludovic Lebart, the method is available in the R environment through packages such as FactoMineR.

 Applications

 Intelligence

 The earliest application of factor analysis was in locating and measuring components of human intelligence.
 It was believed that intelligence had various uncorrelated components such as spatial intelligence, verbal intelligence, induction, deduction etc and that scores on these could be adduced by factor analysis from results on various tests, to give a single index known as the Intelligence Quotient (IQ).
 The pioneering statistical psychologist Spearman actually developed factor analysis in 1904 for his two-factor theory of intelligence, adding a formal technique to the science of psychometrics.
 In 1924 Thurstone looked for 56 factors of intelligence, developing the notion of Mental Age.
 Standard IQ tests today are based on this early work.